neurolabusc/nii2meshCPP/README.md

 ```
 ## Processing Steps

-The program provides several options to allow you to fine tune conversion.
-To illustrate these options, we will show how they influence the included image bet.nii.gz.
+The program provides several options to allow you to fine tune the conversion.
+To illustrate these options, we will show how they influence the included image `bet.nii.gz`.
 You can use [MRIcroGL](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage) to view this voxel-based data.
 The raw data looks like this:

 ![MRIcroGL view of NIfTI image](voxels.png)